Local Tip: What Tweens Like in New York City

 • Coney Island: A big hit with both, especially the Cyclone roller coaster.
 Be aware, the amusement parks charge by the ride and it adds up quickly.
 Consider picking one and buying an unlimited bracelet.
 Nathan’s is a must for hot dogs and crinkly fries served with a tiny red pitchfork.
 The right kid will love the Freak Show just off the board walk.

 • The Met: Doable in small doses.
 Be wary of kid-programs with too big of an age range.
-Niece #1 grew bored listening to 4-year-olds excitedly answer basic questions.
+Niece #1 grew bored listening to 4-year-olds excitedly answer basic questions during a workshop.
 Try the sculptures (Greek and Rodin) and period furniture rooms in the American Wing.
 The Temple of Dendur in the Egyptian wing was a hit with both girls.
+The Art Trek tour guides do a good job of engaging older and younger kids.

 • FAO Schwartz: Predictably, a success.
 The giant piano featured in Big is still there and still delights.
 Check out the new shop where you can design your own Muppet (Niece #2 was in heaven).
 Both liked the astounding array of stuffed animals.